2025 Election

 Each of the six (6) positions is filled by the vote of the Chapter Presidents in the geographic region in which the candidate resides and seeks to represent.
 To maintain continuity of leadership the six (6) positions will serve staggered terms of office so that four (4) Regional Directors are elected in odd-numbered years and two (2) Regional Directors are elected in even-numbered years.

-More information about the position and the eligibility requirements are set forth below.
+More information about the position and the requirements of eligibility are set forth below.
 A member seeking to become a Regional Director candidate should send a letter of intent to ASTA Headquarters [email protected].

 What are the responsibilities of a Regional Director?